-How do you create a recovery disk in Windows?
+How to create a recovery disk in Windows

 Each brand and model of computer include different software when initially purchased.
 Different versions of Windows are also available.
 Due to these two facts, there are multiple ways to create a set of recovery discs for a Windows computer.

 Windows 8, 8.1, and 10 provides a recovery creation utility that can be used regardless of the brand of computer.
 However, Windows 7 and earlier versions of Windows do not provide a single utility.
 Review the steps and guidelines below based on the version of Windows on your computer.

 Recovery disc creation guidelines for Windows 8, 8.1, and 10